cn-uofbasel/tremola/docLookUp/DiscoveryProtocol.md

 # Discovery Protocol
--- version 1.0, 13.12.2021
+-- version 1.0.1, 29.12.2021

 ## Idea
 The overall goal is to find a peer's public key to be able to start a chat with him/her.
 As ssb is a decentralized network, there is no easy way to find that person.
 Furthermore, the name of each peer is self-attributed thus not unique.
 In order to find this peer, an Initiator send a UDP broadcast asking for the public key of the target.
-The receiver can either discard the packet if doesn't understand it or if he already received this packet, transfer it if there is no entry corresponding to the targeted name in its database or send a packet to the query's initiator with the public key it found in its database or he is the target himself.
+The receiver can discard the packet if he doesn't understand it or if he already received this packet, transfer it if there is no entry corresponding to the targeted name in its database.
+On the other hand, he can send a packet to the query's initiator with the public key it found in its database, or he is the target himself.

 Then, the initiator can contact the target itself who then reply, as a traditional handshake procedure.